unixorn/awesome-zsh-plugins/README.md

 * [mysql.plugin.zsh](https://github.com/voronkovich/mysql.plugin.zsh) - Adds some functions for dealing with mysql.
 * [nice-exit-code](https://github.com/bric3/nice-exit-code) - Maps exit status code to human readable string.
 * [node.plugin.zsh](https://github.com/srijanshetty/node.plugin.zsh) - Srijan Shetty's nodejs plugin for zsh with caching of nvm completions and autoloading of nvm if present.
+* [noreallyjustfuckingstopalready](https://github.com/eventi/noreallyjustfuckingstopalready) - OS X users know the pain of trying to figure out what command actually flushes the DNS cache on their version of OS X, and this plugin makes that annoyance go away.
 * [nvm-auto-use](https://github.com/tomsquest/nvm-auto-use.zsh) - calls `nvm use` automatically whenever you enter a directory that contains an `.nvmrc` file with a string telling nvm which node to use
 * [oh-my-dogesh](https://github.com/keithhamilton/oh-my-dogesh) - Dogification plugin.
 * [oh-my-zsh-dirstack](https://github.com/gepoch/oh-my-zsh-dirstack) - Plugin for displaying dirstack info on a single line.